-Luke’s primary focus since joining T+T has been working with the Earthquake Commission (EQC) on the Christchurch Earthquake recovery, investigating the liquefaction vulnerability of properties in Canterbury and the potential measures to mitigate that vulnerability.
+During his career with T+T, Luke has spent a significant amount of time working with the Earthquake Commission (EQC) on the Christchurch Earthquake recovery, investigating the liquefaction vulnerability of properties in Canterbury and the potential measures to mitigate that vulnerability.